-Yellow Fever: Facts & Information
+Yellow Fever Information

 Anyone aged nine months and older living in or traveling to areas with a risk of transmission should receive the vaccine, which is almost 100% effective in preventing infection from an infected mosquito.
 Some countries make the vaccine a mandatory requirement for entry, so it is essential to get vaccinated if you plan to travel to those destinations.